dpalmie/learning/README.md

 The most impactful items from the above list were definitely the part-time SWE job.
 This gave me exposure to working with data in python (using the **pandas, twilio, SQLAlchemy**, and **pymysql** libraries), building full stack apps using various tech stacks (first using **JavaScript, PHP, MySQL, HTML/CSS, Apache**; second using **React.js, Node.js, Express.js, Chart.js, MySQL**).
 Additionally, the OOP knowledge from 1331 and data structures and algorithms knowledge from 1332 were invaluable for technical interviews.
 ---
 #### Projects in this repo:
-- react-tailwind &rarr; using tailwind css with react.js (i'm more of a Material-UI guy)
+- react-tailwind &rarr; using tailwind css with react.js (I'm more of a Material-UI guy)
 - react-ecosystems &rarr; learning redux, thunk, testing for react.js